What is the Global Read Aloud?

 We finished the book, now what?

 Hopefully, the connections will continue.
 Many, myself included, use the Facebook group throughout the year to find others to do projects with.
 I do not shut down the Facebook or Edmodo groups, nor do I lock them down.
-The Facebook community can be used for anything as well, there is even a GRA Alumni group if you want to join that.
-So please continue to use the space to do projects and share ideas.
+The Facebook community can be used for anything as well So please continue to use the space to do projects and share ideas.

 Are you reading books for next year?